 12 1The LORD said to Moses and Aaron in the land of Egypt: 2This month shall mark for you the beginning of the months; it shall be the first of the months of the year for you.
 3Speak to the whole community of Israel and say that on the tenth of this month each of them shall take a lamba to a family, a lamb to a household.
 4But if the household is too small for a lamb, let him share one with a neighbor who dwells nearby, in proportion to the number of persons: you shall contribute for the lamb according to what each household will eat.
 5Your lamb shall be without blemish, a yearling male; you may take it from the sheep or from the goats.
 6You shall keep watch over it until the fourteenth day of this month; and all the assembled congregation of the Israelites shall slaughter it at twilight.
 7They shall take some of the blood and put it on the two doorposts and the lintel of the houses in which they are to eat it.
 8They shall eat the flesh that same night; they shall eat it roasted over the fire, with unleavened bread and with bitter herbs.
 9Do not eat any of it raw, or cooked in any way with water, but roasted—head, legs, and entrails—over the fire.
 10You shall not leave any of it over until morning; if any of it is left until morning, you shall burn it.

 11This is how you shall eat it: your loins girded, your sandals on your feet, and your staff in your hand; and you shall eat it hurriedly: it is a passover offeringb to the LORD.
 12For that night I will go through the land of Egypt and strike down every first-born in the land of Egypt, both man and beast; and I will mete out punishments to all the gods of Egypt, I the LORD.
-13And the blood on the houses where you are staying shall be a sign for you: when I see the blood I will pass over you, so that no plague will destroy you when I strike the land of Egypt.
+13And the blood on the houses where you are staying shall be a sign for you: when I see the blood I will pass overc you, so that no plague will destroy you when I strike the land of Egypt.

 14This day shall be to you one of remembrance: you shall celebrate it as a festival to the LORD throughout the ages; you shall celebrate it as an institution for all time.
 15Seven days you shall eat unleavened bread; on the very first day you shall remove leaven from your houses, for whoever eats leavened bread from the first day to the seventh day, that person shall be cut off from Israel.